cityjson/specs/docs/specs.rst

 If the CityJSON file does not have a ``"transform"`` member, then the values of the vertices must be read as-is.

-There is a software called `cityjson-compress <../software/cityjson-compress/>`_ that will compress a given file by: (1) merging duplicate vertices; (2) convert coordinates to integer.
+The program `cityjson-compress <https://github.com/tudelft3d/cityjson/tree/master/software/cityjson-compress/>`_ compresses a given file by: (1) merging duplicate vertices; (2) convert coordinates to integer.
 Both operation use a tolerance, which is given as number-of-digits-after-the-dot-to-preserve.